bredelings/BAli-Phy/benchmarks/coalescent-history.md

   high-priority changed or unknown boundaries: `restrictKeysToVector`, arity/eta expansion, lazy vector and matrix dimensions, and direct coalescent inputs.
+- Isolate known-type object access, argument staging, and register-reference traversal before reconsidering a custom `Runtime::Exp` representation.
-- Measure `I1` around the completed Runtime AST and IO-newtype series.
+- Measure `I1` around the IO-newtype series.
 - Compare baseline and `x86-64-v3` builds at both 4.2 and current so source and instruction-set effects remain separate.
 - Compare profiles after normalizing by useful work such as values exported,